-It’s important to weigh all of these factors, from salaries to duties to employers, as you consider your future career.
+It’s important to weigh all of these factors, from the banker salary to duties to employers, as you consider your future career.
 As you try to choose the right path — commercial or investment banking — think about which of these sectors most closely aligns with your long-term interests and goals.